souravbiswas19/Translation-from-English-to-Gujarati/readme.md

 5. MBART - large - 50 - one to many

 The implementation code are provided above.
 I have used Kaggle Notebook and Google Colab Notebook for implementing the task.

+The demonstration link of each language translator implementation is provided in the readme.md file in each folder.